-Adolescence is a challenging time for teens and their families.
-It is sometimes difficult to tell the difference between a temporary phase of behavior (like moodiness) in teens and signs of depression in teens.
-Here’s what parents need to know.
+Are you worried that your teenager might be depressed?
+It can be so difficult to tell the difference between a temporary phase of behavior (like moodiness) and signs of depression in teens.
+Here’s what you need to know.

 Approximately 6 percent of teens are currently experiencing Major Depressive Disorder.
 There is an increased incidence of depressive illness in the children of parents with significant depression.
-It is important to identify the signs of depression in teens and seek early treatment because Major Depression in teens continues into adulthood, and suicide is the third leading cause of death among 14 to 22 year olds.
+It is important to identify the signs of depression in teens and seek early treatment.
+Major Depressive Disorder in teens continues into adulthood, and suicide is the third leading cause of death among 14 to 22 year olds.

 - Persistent feelings of sadness, hopeless, or even irritability